When Christ Died, We All Died In Him

 Romans 5:15-19 "For if through the offence of one (Adam) many be dead, much more the grace of God, and the gift (the verdict of justification) by grace, which is by one man, Jesus Christ, hath abounded unto many.
 And not as it was by one (Adam) that sinned, so is the gift:(the verdict of justification): For the judgment was by one (Adam) to condemnation, but the free gift (the verdict) is of many offences unto justification.
 For if by one man's (Adam's) offence, death reigned by one (Adam) ; much more they which receive abundance of grace and of the gift (the verdict) of righteousness (justification) shall reign in life by one, Jesus Christ.
 Therefore as by the offence of one (Adam) judgment came upon all men to condemnation; even so by the righteousness of one (Jesus Christ) the free gift (the verdict) came upon all men unto justification of life.
 For as by one (Adam) man's disobedience many were made sinners, so by the obedience of one (Christ) shall many be made (accounted) righteous (or justified)."

 Divine forgiveness is not amnesty.
 Amnesty is to waive the punishment of the broken Law and not to impose the penalty.
 Divine forgiveness of a sinner is by propitiation or payment of the penalty.
 Our debt to the Law however is so great that we could never hope to pay all that we owed.
 Therefore God in His loving mercy has paid the debt for us in the gift of His beloved Son, the Lord Jesus Christ.
 Jesus came to the earth not only to live a sinless life as our Example, He came to the earth to die for us as our Substitute.
-The death penalty fell upon His holy person and when He died, God accounted those who would believe to have died.
+The death penalty fell upon His holy person and when He died, God accounted those who would believe in Him to have died.
 So God imputes the perfect life and the atoning death of Jesus to the believing repentant sinner.
 Those who are in Christ have the verdict of Life, even life eternal.
 As the Apostle Paul declares in Romans 1:17

 "For therein is the righteousness of God revealed from faith to faith: as it is written, The just shall LIVE (have the verdict of life, acquittal) by faith."